lmc-eu/spirit-design-system/packages/web/src/scss/components/Toast/README.md

 const toast = new Toast(null, {
   autoCloseInterval: 3000, // Set interval after ToastBar will be closed in ms, default: 3000
-  color: 'informative', // One of ['inverted' (default), 'success', 'warning, 'danger', 'informative']
+  color: 'informative', // One of ['neutral' (default), 'success', 'warning, 'danger', 'informative']
   containerId: 'toast-example', // Must match the ID of the Toast container in HTML
   enableAutoClose: true, // If true, ToastBar will close after `autoCloseInterval`, default: true
   message: 'Hello, this is my toast message!', // Can be plain text or HTML